gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 ::: info

-There's a few interpretations possible here- if you caught **loje** as the subject taking an instruction, and brightness as **suno**, you're set!
+There's a few interpretations possible here- if you caught [loje]{.tokipona} as the subject taking an instruction, and brightness as [suno]{.tokipona}, you're set!

-Also, you can't directly translate "that" as "ni"!
+Also, you can't directly translate "that" as [ni]{.tokipona}!
 Here, "that" is intensifying a statement as in a comparison.

 :::